 You need debug tokens to test your app on a device.
 You also need a BlackBerry ID token to sign and publish your completed app.
 In the Active Device drop-down list, click Manage Devices to pair a device, set up a BlackBerry ID token, and create and upload a debug token to your device.

 When you create a debug token, you specify the PIN for each device on which the token can be used.
 You can distribute the debug tokens that you create to developers to install on those devices, or install them yourself.
-Make sure you remember your registration PIN.
-You will need this PIN later in the signing registration process.
+Make sure that you remember your registration PIN.
+You need this PIN later in the signing registration process.